t-sin/tanaka-lisp/README.md

 # tanaka-lisp

 An object-oriented Lisp.
-Realization of the dodo graphics.
+Do a *dodo graphics*.

 Anyway, it's dedicated with [him](https://oddtaxi.fandom.com/wiki/Hajime_Tanaka).